Post

 Jackson (2010).
 Chapter 2.

-We learn about the DeGroot model of opinion dynamics and consensus to a true opinion.
+We learn about the DeGroot model, an influential model of opinion dynamics, and we study the conditions under which the group can converge to a true opinion.

 Golub, B., & Jackson, M. O. (2010).
 Naïve Learning in Social Networks and the Wisdom of Crowds.
 American Economic Journal: Microeconomics, 2(1), 112–149.